punit-j/bridge-relayer-rust/README.md

 ### Config
 Also, for running LP-Relayer you need to write a proper config.

-The config example you can find here: https://github.com/aurora-is-near/spectre-bridge-service/blob/master/config.json.example
-You can copy this config and field the correct values for you case.
+The config example you can find here: https://github.com/aurora-is-near/fast-bridge-service/blob/master/config.json.example You can copy this config and field the correct values for you case.
 For the most fields it is strait forward.

 Some comments about the config:
-1. The value such as `${SPECTRE_BRIDGE_ETHERSCAN_API_KEY}`
+1. The value such as `${FAST_BRIDGE_ETHERSCAN_API_KEY}`
 should be change into the real value.
 The environment variable doesn't work here.
 2. For `"rainbow_bridge_index_js_path"` and `"near_credentials_path"`
 you should use the absolut path without `~`.